ot4i/ace-iseries/README.md

 This repository supplies App Connect Enterprise software plugin message flow nodes that allow connection to programs and data queues on IBM System I (Power Systems including AS/400, iSeries, and System I).

-The supplied version had been developed and tested on Linux 86 and Microsoft Windows.
+The supplied version had been developed on Microsoft Windows (V7 currently) but should run on Linux X86 too.

 ## POSSIBLE USES